Drenched Water Polo’s U12 Squad honoured with Child of Sussex Sporting Team of the Year Award

 - SLC — Integrating Mobile Networks, SIM and Internet Cloud for unparalleled security – bridging the gap between complexity an efficiency, ensuring every organisation can thrive in a digital world. www.slc.digital

-- Kinetic-ID Ltd — a biotech company based in Bognor Regis that designs and manufactures mobile workstations and powered devices with advanced battery technology to enhance workflow efficiency and mobility in healthcare and the sciences environments. www.kenetic-id.com
+- Kinetic-ID Ltd — a biotech company based in Bognor Regis that designs and manufactures mobile workstations and powered devices with advanced battery technology to enhance workflow efficiency and mobility in healthcare and the sciences environments - www.kinetic-id.com

 Their belief in our mission and passion for sport not only fuels our success but also inspires our players to reach new heights both on and off the field.